oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

     - Adding sample response: MCS will use the below sample body to create a mockup implementation for this endpoint method.
 This is the one of good features to enable parallel development of mobile application without external services.
 In the "Example" text area, paste the following code:
 	```
 	{
 		"id": 10001,
-    	"name": "Samsam Galaxy Offer",
+		"name": "Our new aroma roast",
-    	"points": 6000,
+		"points": 10000,
-    	"message": "Exchange 6000 points for 10% discount of Samsam Mobile Phone",
+		"message": "Try special brew today and enjoy 10% off with 10,000 points",
 		"productid": 20001,
-    	"productname": "Samsam Galaxy 7",
+		"productname": "Aroma Beans",
-    	"productprice": 1000,
+		"productprice": 21,
 		"productimage": "20001.jpg",
-    	"productdesc": "The best Android phone in the galaxy"
+		"productdesc": "Blend of incomparable Balance of sweetness, aroma and body.
+Composed of 50% Arabica and 50% Robusta."
 	}
 	```
     - Scroll to the top of the page and click on “Save”.
 ![](../common/images/mobile/403-Adding_Sample_Response.png)

-    - In addition to the above endpoint, we need to create endpoints for QR code creation, offer result update, etc. However we will skip to create them because we have the same steps to create other endpoints.
-They are included in the custom API we provided.
-The below is the list of endpoints for your reference.
+    - For your information: Now we have created all endpoints for the Loayaly Management Custom APIThe below is the list of endpoints for your reference.

     | Resource Path     | Display Name          | Method | Request Type     | Response Media Type |
     | ----------------- | --------------------- | ------ | ---------------- | ------------------- |